 It will end up with a similar texture to milk, and have a lovely golden colour.

-How Long Will My Curry Sauce Recipe Keep For?
+How Long Will My Base Gravy Keep For?

 You can portion it up in little takeaway dishes or freezer bags, and keep it in the freezer for months.